 STAGW and BSM buildings offer synergies given both sites are constrained.
-The Greenside building has been a barrier to previous combinations: either BSM and Greenside will propose how the building can be put to congregational use and/or for outreach for the new union or it will have to be released to facilitate the new entity.
+With regard to the Greenside building, either BSM and Greenside will propose how the building can be put to congregational use and/or for outreach for the new union or it will have to be released to facilitate the new entity.